 9 Saiki C, Kashiwado Y, Yokoyama T, et al. Successful transition from intravenous epoprostenol to oral selexipag and inhaled iloprost in a case of severe pulmonary arterial hypertension associated with systemic lupus erythematosus.
 Mod Rheumatol Case Rep. 2022;6 (2):183-188.

-10 Zhao Q, Chen J, Chen F, et al. Evaluating the efficacy and safety of oral triple sequential combination therapy for treating patients with pulmonary arterial hypertension: A multicenter retrospective study.
+10 Zhao Q, Chen J, Chen F, et al. Evaluating the efficacy and safety of oral triple sequential combination therapy for treating patients with pulmonary arterial hypertension: a multicenter retrospective study.
 Pulm Circ.
 2024;14(1):e12351.